 These nocturnal creatures are also traumatized as they are exposed to daytime light and noise from the tourists.
 Many of them have no access to clean water and no interaction with other Civets.

 They suffer mental distress- incessantly pacing and gnawing on their limbs and succumb to illness and death.
-The industry has become increasingly commercial, abusive and fake, as some of the coffee from caged Civets in inhumane conditions ends up labeled as Wild Civet Coffee.
+The industry has become increasingly commercial, abusive and fake, as some of the coffee is from caged Civets who are kept in inhumane conditions and the coffee ends up being labeled as Wild Civet Coffee.
+Whereas the Civet are no more wild instead are caged.

-My personal advice is to avoid it, as more often than not, the World’s Most Expensive Coffee will come from a caged landscape.
+My personal advice is to avoid it, as the World’s Most Expensive Coffee comes from a caged landscape.

 Read Also – What Makes The Filter Coffee (Kaapi) So Special?